CP1404/Practicals/README.md

 Complete instructions are found in each prac folder.

 ## Solutions
-Selected practical solutions are provided here, in the "solutions" branch.
+Selected practical solutions are provided here, in the **"solutions"** branch.
 These are to help you learn by evaluating your own work and seeing our suggested ways of solving the practical problems.

 **Important**: Please use the solutions in a mature and honest way, as helpful learning tools... _after_ you complete your own work, _not_ as something to simply copy into your own prac work.
 OK?
+Seriously, **never copy the solutions** as this will not help you learn as much as doing your own coding.

 ## Practical Content
 Practical numbers do not necessarily correspond to weeks.